Caterham School: 1914-1939

 In March 1926, the composer Ralph Vaughan Williams visited Caterham to watch a performance of a condensed version of his two-act opera 'Hugh the Drover', premiered in 1924.
-Caterham's production was prominent enough for the 'The Times' to report on it: Vaughan Williams was said to be moved and afterwards believed "that the sincerity of the whole performance had shown him the points at which the music itself lacked sincerity".
+Caterham's production was prominent enough for 'The Times' to report on it: Vaughan Williams was said to be moved and afterwards believed "that the sincerity of the whole performance had shown him the points at which the music itself lacked sincerity".
 He went on to revise the opera throughout his life.

+In February 1932, Lt Col Richard Henry Heslop (later the SOE agent codenamed 'Xavier' in the Second World War) visited Caterham to present a lecture on 'Africa' with a film projector.

 In 1934, the historian D.G.E.
 Hall was made Headmaster and resided at Headmaster's House at Caterham.
-There, in addition to his role, he researched and wrote Europe and Burma: A study of European Relations with Burma to the Annexation of Thibaw's Kingdom,1886 which was published in 1945.
+There, in addition to his role, he researched and wrote 'Europe and Burma: A study of European Relations with Burma to the Annexation of Thibaw's Kingdom,1886' which was published by Oxford in 1945.
+This work completed whilst at Caterham laid foundations for his later 'A History of Southeast Asia' (1955), which Milton Osborne said was to "...remain the most important single history of the region, providing encyclopaedic coverage of material published up to the time of its 1981 revision."

+The Memorial Hall at Caterham, shortly after it was opened in 1925.

+William Hulme Lever, 2nd Viscount Leverhulme (1888-1949) was a Chair and benefactor of Caterham, and opened the Memorial Hall in July 1925.

+Composers Gustav Holst (left) and Ralph Vaughan Williams (right) in 1921.
+The Times reported that Vaughan Williams was greatly moved when he saw Caterham's performance of his opera Hugh the Drover in 1926.
+Holst's daughter Imogen attended and later taught at Eothen, which merged with Caterham in 1995.

+Caterham's engraved bookplate from 1926.

+The historian D.G.E.
+Hall, Headmaster of Caterham from 1934 to 1949.

 The bass vocalist Robert Easton was invited to the school in January 1939 following his lead in the Royal Albert Hall debut of Ralph Vaughan Williams' Serenade to Music and gave a concert which took place in what is now Caterham's Rudd Hall, then newly-built.

+1939-1995

 In 1985, the pianist Peter Katin visited Caterham to present a piano recital at the Memorial Hall, now the Maggs Library.
 He is reported to have disliked Caterham's antique Steinway and so the school arranged to have it replaced to his liking in time for his next recital there in 1987.

 Eothen

-In 1995, after 184 years as a boys' day and boarding school, it merged with Eothen School for girls (founded by the Misses Pye in 1892) to become a co-educational school.
-Girls had been admitted to the sixth form education since 1981, but the merger integrated the schools and enabled co-education to be offered to pupils aged 3 years and upward.
-Upon merger, the school adopted the motto of Eothen School - prior to this merger, the motto was "Omnia Vinces Perseverando" ("Thou shalt overcome everything through perseverance").